What do you need to know about shoulder pain?

 Athletes are not the only ones who experience shoulder pain and injury.
 People who work in an environment that requires repetitive motion or strenuous upper body work are also at risk.

-Chiropractic care can be very beneficial for the patient with a shoulder injury or shoulder pain.
+Physiotherapy and chiropractic care can be very beneficial for the patient with a shoulder injury or shoulder pain.
 Chiropractors are trained to diagnose the cause of your shoulder pain and recommend the appropriate treatment.
-Chiropractic care can help to reduce or relieve pain, improve range of motion, increase flexibility, and restore function to the joint.
-Different chiropractic techniques are used depending on the type of injury or condition.
-A chiropractor can also recommend exercises specifically geared toward certain types of injuries or conditions that can be done at home.
+Physiotherapy and chiropractic care can help to reduce or relieve pain, improve range of motion, increase flexibility, and restore function to the joint.
+Different chiropractic and physiotherapy techniques are used depending on the type of injury or condition.
+A chiropractor or physiotherapist can also recommend exercises specifically geared toward certain types of injuries or conditions that can be done at home.